AndreasMadsen/execspawn/README.md

 var execspawn = require('execspawn');

 var cmd = execspawn('echo "hallo world";', {
-  cwd: __dirname // all the spawn options
+  cwd: __dirname, // all the spawn options
-});
+  shell: '/bin/bash' // shell to execute the command with });

 // all the streams